 + PRO: Many different types of private schools to choose from

 There are many different private schools in Kuwait.
-From Indian and Pakistani to American and British schools, expats have a wide variety of choice when it comes to international schools.
+From Indian and Pakistani to American and British schools, expats have a wide variety of choices when it comes to international schools.

-There are several different colleges for students to choose from, which means one does not have to travel abroad for higher education.
+There are several different colleges for students to choose from, which means expat children don't have to travel abroad for higher education.

 - CON: Education is expensive

-Western private schools are extremely expensive if one's company does not pay for it, and the education children receive may not always live up to the expected quality.
+Western private schools are extremely expensive, and the education children receive may not always live up to the expected quality.
+Expats should try to negotiate an education allowance with their employers.

 Healthcare in Kuwait